KaiTheRedNinja/FloatingListItemSwiftUI/README.md

 - Due to the use of GeometryReader and how List works, the user needs to set the `frame` of the view before and after using `.floatingListItem`.
-- `.frame(maxWidth: .infinity)` is required to make the view fill the space while it hovers

 ## Installation
 ### Swift Package Manager